 When it comes to title insurance, there are two types- Owners and Lenders.
 A real estate owner can choose to purchase title insurance, while most lenders will require you to purchase it.
 Property owners purchase title insurance to protect their investment in the property.
 In Virginia, the borrower will also have to pay for the lender’s title insurance.
 Lenders will only have title insurance so long as there is a mortgage.
 If the mortgage is paid off, then the coverage the lender has will expire.
 If the mortgage is refinanced, then the new lender will want their own policy.

 Title insurance commonly covers errors in the public record, undiscovered liens, omitted heirs, and fraud.
 A title examiner will look through public records to ensure that the property passed either by sale, through will, or perhaps even a gift to the correct or intended person.
 The examiner will confirm that the property has changed owners legally.
 They will also check to ensure that there are no current legal claims against the house, including encumbrances such as liens, mortgages, or any instance that makes the title non-marketable.
 Title insurance protects the small number of people who have a problem with their title after having purchased the property.
 Title insurance is highly valuable because there is no way of detecting a problem before they arise.

 Why You Should Obtain Title Insurance

 Title Insurance is also designed to ensure your ownership rights to the property.
 While you will only pay for title insurance once, the coverage will last as long as you own the home.
-Reach out to Mathis Law Company for more information and to learn more about our services.
+Reach out to Mathis Title Company at (703) 214- 6620 or online for more information and to learn more about our services.